 Conclusion

-Offices are embracing green initiatives not only to enhance operational efficiency but also to help attract eco-conscious talent and customers to create a healthier and more engaged workplace.
+Offices are embracing green initiatives to enhance operational efficiency and help attract eco-conscious talent and customers to create a healthier and more engaged workplace.